zencart/documentation/content/user/first_steps/yes_you_need_ssl.md

 Even back then, this was bad advice.

-Here's why: without an SSL certificate, traffic to and from your website transmits over the Internet in clear plain text.
+Here's why: without using HTTPS (SSL), traffic to and from your website transmits over the Internet in clear plain text.
 So, anyone who's watching can see what's being sent.

 - Without an SSL certificate, your admin credentials are transmitted in plain text, meaning anyone can see them and get access to your admin panel.
 - Without an SSL certificate, your customer's personal information and purchase data are transmitted in plain text, meaning anyone who is watching can record these details.

 Finally, SSL is considered a ranking factor by Google.
-And, many browsers now warn customers not to purchase from sites that don't have an SSL.
+And, many browsers now warn customers not to purchase from sites that don't use SSL / HTTPS.

 See that ugly warning?